-Here, x is first created as an array, just as we did above.
-Then the variable type of x is changed to mat, i.e., matrix, by the line x = mat(x).
-This is followed by a transpose of x from dimension 1×2 (the default dimension) to 2×1 with the statement x = transpose(x), before some test values are plugged in.
-The matrix A is first created as a two dimensional array with A = zeros((2,2)) before conversion and filling in values take place.
+Here, x is first established as a column array with the zeros function.
+Then the test values are plugged in (3 and 2).
+The matrix A is first created as a two dimensional array with A = zeros(2, 2) before filling in values.
 Finally, the multiplication is performed as y = Ax.
-Note the number of parentheses when creating the two dimensional array A. Running the program gives the following output on the screen:
+Running the program gives the following output on the screen: